What is Health Protection?

 This aim will enable every person, wherever they live in Cheshire and Merseyside and irrespective of their circumstances, to be protected from infectious and non-infectious environmental health hazards and, where such hazards occur, to minimise their continued impact on their health.
 We do this by preventing exposure to such hazards, taking timely actions to respond to threats and acting collectively to ensure the best use of human and financial resources.

 Why is it important?

 Health Protection is one of Public Health’s core duties.

 It includes stopping the spread of communicable diseases, screening for diseases, immunisations, emergency planning to prevent or deal with natural or manmade disasters, preventing harm from contaminated land, preventing poor air quality and pandemic planning.

 It requires that we work in partnership with the public, the police, hospitals, primary care, ambulances and local authorities.
-A good example of this is our integrated planning to deal with Corona Virus.

 What are we doing?

 The four priorities for 2023/24 are:

 - Immunisation – to improve uptake and reduce inequalities, with a particular focus on routine childhood vaccinations

 - Migrant health – to ensure refugees and asylum seekers are supported to access the health services they require, including TB screening and immunisation